 La Tiendita de Mela Fleurs | Online

 Mellissa Diaz, who is of Puerto Rican and Dominican descent, went from being a corporate girl at Vox Media in NYC to opening up her own small business during COVID.
-La Tiendita de Mela Fleurs, or Mela Fleurs for short, is a sustainable flower online shop that specializes in chic dried flower arrangements.
+La Tiendita de Mela Fleurs, or Mela Fleurs for short, is a sustainable online flower shop that specializes in chic dried flower arrangements.
 The assortment available includes hand-tied bouquets, small to large arrangements with or without a vase, wreaths, floral hoops, and more.
-Mel also offers custom work for weddings and events.
+Mel also does custom work for weddings and events.

 Law Office of Rosemarie Moyeno Matos LLC | 105 Jefferson Street